allinspiration/allin-passionbot/README.md

 curl -d 'payload=%7B%22secret%22%3A%22C-TECH+Astronomy%22%7D' http://127.0.0.1:8080/hubot/chatsecrets/general
 ```

-All endpoint URLs should start with the literal string `/hubot` (regardless of what your robot's name is).
-This consistency makes it easier to set up webhooks (copy-pasteable URL) and guarantees that URLs are valid (not all bot names are URL-safe).
+All endpoint URLs should start with the literal string `/hubot`.
+This consistency makes it easier to set up webhooks (copy-pasteable URL) and guarantees that URLs are valid in case the bot name is not URL safe.

 ## Events

-Hubot can also respond to events which can be used to pass data between scripts.
+Passionbot can also respond to events which can be used to pass data between scripts.
 This is done by encapsulating node.js's [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) with `robot.emit` and `robot.on`.

 One use case for this would be to have one script for handling interactions with a service, and then emitting events as they come up.
 For example, we could have a script that receives data from a GitHub post-commit hook, make that emit commits as they come in, and then have another script act on those commits.